cheuerde/misc/AI/README.md

 # Some notes on AI

-A couple of weeks ago, [chatGPT]() was released.
-It showed up on my twitter feed and I saw some interessting responsed from that chat bot.
+A couple of weeks ago, [chatGPT](https://chat.openai.com/) was released.
+It showed up on my twitter feed and I saw some interessting responses from that chat bot.
 I tried it out, mostly curious about it's abilities to generate, modify and debug code (C++ and R).

 I can't remember which exact response blew me away, but it was an answer to a request like this